Oakley Public Records Directory

 Criminal Records

-Criminal records in Logan County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-These records are maintained by the Logan County Sheriff's Office and the Kansas Bureau of Investigation (KBI).
+Criminal records in Logan County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
 Residents can conduct background checks through the KBI, which provides statewide criminal history information.
-The KBI's online portal offers access to various public records, including arrest records, convictions, and registered offenders, ensuring transparency and aiding in public safety efforts.
+The KBI's online portal offers access to various public records, including arrest records, convictions, and registered offenders, for openness and aiding in public safety efforts.

 Public Records Access